 Staying true to its name, the Bad Branch State Nature Preserve presents unpredictable twists and turns due to its location along the south face of Pine Mountain.
 In fact, at one point, the stream drops by more than 1,000 feet in less than three miles.

-With portions owned and managed by both The Nature Conservancy and the Kentucky State Nature Preserves Commission, the 2,639-acre nature preserve protects the scenic beauty of the gorge and one of the largest concentrations of rare and uncommon species known in the state.
+With portions owned and managed by both The Nature Conservancy (TNC) and the Kentucky State Nature Preserves Commission (KSNPC), the 2,639-acre nature preserve protects the scenic beauty of the gorge and one of the largest concentrations of rare and uncommon species known in the state.
 TNC’s portion of the nature preserve contains the upper gorge of Bad Branch and a smaller area containing the upper headwaters of Pine Branch.
 Approximately 448 acres of TNC’s property hosts a hemlock-dominated forest with a mixture of yellow birch, Fraser magnolia and tulip poplar.
-Much of this forest was selectively logged during the early 1940’s; however several large groves still remains virtually untouched.
+Much of this forest was selectively logged during the early 1940s; however, several large groves still remain virtually untouched.

 Kentucky State Nature Preserves Commission, Kentucky Natural Lands Trust, Kentucky Department of Fish and Wildlife Resources, U.S. Fish and Wildlife Service